Table of Contents

 Natural Products are generally defined as chemicals produced by living organisms.
 There are more precise definitions of NPs, but they do not consistently achieve consensus.
 Some NPs group together all the small molecules that result from metabolic reactions; others only classify as “NP” products of secondary or non-essential metabolism.

 And even less than 1500 Da.
 As with most definitions in the life sciences, however, the boundary between primary and secondary metabolites is very narrow and depends on the potential application of the molecule for categorization.
-This categorization justifies the need for NP databases.
-Of molecules.
+This categorization justifies the need for NP databases of molecules.

 About The Journal